infinite-options/IO-Google-Login/README.md

 To Switch Credentials

 - Edit credentials in .env file
-- Ensure hardcoded values in Info.plist and AndroidManifest.xml are changed as needed
+- Ensure hardcoded values in Info.plist (3 locations) and AndroidManifest.xml (4 locations) are changed as needed
 - Run npx expo start --reset-cache
 - If that does not display the correct credentials on the Start Page try npx expo run (this will take longer to run)